-Our manufacturing facility is located in a single location in Sunnyvale, California.
+We have facilities in countries around the world, and our manufacturing facility is located in a single location in Sunnyvale, California.
 We do not maintain a backup manufacturing facility, so we depend on our current facility for the continued operation of our business.
-In addition, we conduct a significant portion of other activities including administration and data processing at facilities located in the State of California which has experienced major earthquakes in the past, as well as other natural disasters.
+In addition, we conduct a significant portion of other activities, including administration and data processing, at facilities located in the State of California which has experienced major earthquakes in the past, as well as other natural disasters.
 We do not carry earthquake insurance.
-In the event of a major earthquake or other disaster affecting our facilities, it could significantly disrupt our operations, delay or prevent product manufacture and shipment for the time required to repair, rebuild or replace our manufacturing facilities, which could be lengthy, and result in large expenses to repair or replace the facilities.
-Likewise, events such as widespread blackouts could h ave similar negative impacts.
+Unexpected events at any of our facilities, including fires or explosions; natural disasters, such as hurricanes and earthquakes; war or terrorist activities; unplanned outages; supply disruptions; and failures of equipment or systems, could significantly disrupt our operations, delay or prevent product manufacture and shipment for the time required to repair, rebuild or replace our manufacturing facilities, which could be lengthy, result in large expenses to repair or replace the facilities, and adversely affect our results of operation.